muhindokiro/Photohub/README.md

 Description
 --------------
 This is a web application that allows users to view photos.
-A user can view the phot details,location and date when the photo was taken.
+A user can view the photo details,location and date when the photo was taken.

 Setup/Installation Requirements
 --------------------------------